abpframework/abp/docs/en/framework/ui/mvc-razor-pages/theming.md

 * The [Basic Theme](basic-theme.md) is the minimalist theme with the plain Bootstrap style.
 It is **open source and free**.
 * The [LeptonX Lite Theme](../../../ui-themes/lepton-x-lite/asp-net-core.md) is modern and stylish Bootstrap UI theme.
 It is ideal if you want to have a production ready UI theme.
 It is also **open source and free**.
-* The [Lepton Theme](https://commercial.abp.io/themes) is a **commercial** theme developed by the core ABP team and is a part of the [ABP Commercial](https://commercial.abp.io/) license.
+* The [Lepton Theme](https://commercial.abp.io/themes) is a **commercial** theme developed by the core ABP team and is a part of the [ABP](https://commercial.abp.io/) license.
-* The [LeptonX Theme](https://docs.abp.io/en/commercial/latest/themes/lepton-x/index) is also a **commercial** theme developed by the core ABP theme and is a part of the [ABP Commercial](https://commercial.abp.io/) license.
+* The [LeptonX Theme](https://docs.abp.io/en/commercial/latest/themes/lepton-x/index) is also a **commercial** theme developed by the core ABP theme and is a part of the [ABP](https://commercial.abp.io/) license.
 This is the default theme after ABP v6.0.0.

-There are also some community-driven themes for the ABP Framework (you can search on the web).
+There are also some community-driven themes for the ABP (you can search on the web).

 ## Overall